Safety Assurance: Stringent safety proofs for AI

 These systematic approaches to the verification of safety-relevant properties of cognitive systems are used both at the level of the overall system and for the safety verification of individual AI- and ML-based functions.

-Safety Assurance from an interdisciplinary perspective
+Safety assurance from an interdisciplinary perspective

 Fraunhofer IKS takes an interdisciplinary approach to safety assurance and incorporates results from the two other main research areas "Trustworthy AI" and "Resilient Software Systems" into the development of safety assurance approaches.

-Safety Assurance on our Safe Intelligence Blog
+Safety assurance on our Safe Intelligence Blog

-On our blog you will find articles on Safety Assurance and other research topics at Fraunhofer IKS.
+On our blog you will find articles on safety assurance and other research topics at Fraunhofer IKS.
 Read on directly:

 Artificial Intelligence / 27.3.2023